Airsoft: Hop-up

 The "hop-up" system, which is installed in most stock airsoft rifles and pistols, is used to increase effective ranges by putting backspin on the pellets.
 The Magnus effect causes the pellets to experience more lift as they are shot, counteracting against gravity.
-A small rubber nub protrudes into the top of the barrel through a small hole, and it catches the top of the pellet as it moves past.
-Adjusting the hop-up makes the nub more or less protrude into the barrel, so that backspin is increased or reduced.
+A small rubber nub protrudes into the top of the barrel through a small hole, applies pressure on a rubber bucking, and catches the top of the pellet as it moves past.
+Adjusting the hop-up makes the nub more or less protrude into the bucking, so that backspin is increased or reduced.
 Ideally, the hop-up should be adjusted so that the pellets fly as far as possible in a straight line without curving upward too far or dropping too quickly.
 Hop-Up does decrease the muzzle velocity (a gun firing 340 ft/s with the hop fully unwound can drop to as low as 300 ft/s).
 Ease and location of adjustment vary by gun design; some equipment provides a control that can be adjusted quickly during gameplay, while others may require partial disassembly.
 For example, a common location for Hop-Up adjustment is where the ejection port would be on a real firearm, which allows the machine to be covered while still allowing quick access to adjust the Hop-Up.